edespino/cloudberry-site/docs/sql-stmts/create-aggregate.md

 For aggregate functions whose state_data_type is `internal`, the combinefunc must not be strict.
 In this case the combinefunc must ensure that null states are handled correctly and that the state being returned is properly stored in the aggregate memory context.

-In Cloudberry Database, if the result of the aggregate function is computed in a segmented fashion, the combine function is invoked on the individual internal states in order to combine them into an ending internal state.
+In Apache Cloudberry, if the result of the aggregate function is computed in a segmented fashion, the combine function is invoked on the individual internal states in order to combine them into an ending internal state.

 Note that this function is also called in hash aggregate mode within a segment.
 Therefore, if you call this aggregate function without a combine function, hash aggregate is never chosen.
 Since hash aggregate is efficient, consider defining a combine function whenever possible.